BERT DEV

 Once your workspace says Running:

-- On the workspace page, find the row of buttons or icons labeled with apps.
-One of them says code-server (it has a blue VS Code icon).
+1. On the workspace page, find the row of buttons or icons labeled with apps.
+One of them says code-server — that's the version of VS Code that runs in a browser tab.
+It has a blue VS Code icon.

 You're in.
 This is VS Code, running in your browser, on the team's server.
 Everything you save is stored on the server (in your /home/coder folder) and will still be there next time you log in.